 Portrait of Tony

-After this portrat was taken I snapped a really good shot of Jen, Elon, and Jen’s second cousin playing in the sandbox.
+After this portrait was taken I snapped a really good shot of Jen, Elon, and Jen’s second cousin playing in the sandbox.
 This was about the last thing we did before winding down for the night.

-Visiting John & V
+Visiting John & Vicki

 This is the 2nd part of our trip.
 After heading out from Jen’s aunt and cousin’s place we made it to our friends who moved to Florida a few years back.
 Both John and Vicki have been a huge part of Jen and my life, helping us set up our reception in the middle of a rainstorm and also helping me with home repairs.
 This was from when they used to live in Michigan and it was about time we got down to see them!

 We arrived pretty late at night as Jen drove the rental van.
 I didn’t want to be obsessed with photography 24/7 so I gave it a rest.
 The next morning, however, we set out to explore some of the more photogenic parts of Tampa, strangler trees in-route to the beach.

 View more images like this in my Forests and Trees series.
 Below are a few personal images I want to throw in.
 This wasn’t all about me and my camera, I loved spending time with Jen and Elon on this family vacation!